National Flag Taegeukgi ![]() |

 Major Industrial Products : Mobile telecommunications, automobiles, ships, consumer electronics, semiconductors, steel, and chemicals

 Korea has enough eats to satisfy any foodie’s appetite.
 Seoul, the capital of Korea, is a city brimming with more restaurants than you could ever imagine.
-Following is a list of must-eat dishes and drinks in Korea.
+The following is a list of must-eat dishes and drinks in Korea.
 Click a photo for more information!

 Soju is the most popular liquor in Korea and among the best-selling liquors in the world.
 Of Korean origin, it is a clear, colorless distilled beverage made from rice and grains.
 It is usually consumed neat and out of small glasses.
 Its alcohol content varies from about 16.8% to 53% alcohol by volume (ABV)